Skip to content

 How we’d like to solve this in the future

-It would also be useful (though not necessary) to extend the CSS highlights API to allow for styling the cursor, caret-color & outline properties in the way that both ::spelling-error and ::gramma-error allow today.
+It would also be useful (though not necessary) to extend the CSS highlights API to allow for styling the cursor, caret-color & outline properties in the way that both ::spelling-error and ::grammar-error allow today.

 Text automcomplete suggestions, aka “Ghost Text”